-With our world experiencing a water crisis which involves an estimated 790 million people without access to an improved water supply, science is constantly looking for ways to find new sources of clean water.
-While there have been many new innovations in water technologies over the years that seek to combat the water crisis, it’s always cause to celebrate when a new technology is introduced.
-The latest innovation to revolutionize the way we source water involves research from the National University of Singapore who have created a new substance which allows water to be extracted from air without the need of external power.
+With our world experiencing a water crisis that involves an estimated 790 million people without access to an improved water supply, science is constantly looking for ways to find new sources of clean water.
+The latest innovation to revolutionize the way we source water involves research from the National University of Singapore which has created a new substance that allows water to be extracted from the air without the need for external power.

 What is Smart Aerogel?

-Continuously gathering water molecules from the air, the smart aerogel then condenses them into a liquid before releasing water.
+Continuously gathering water molecules from the air, using this smart aerogel condenses them into a liquid before releasing water.
 In a humid environment, one kilogram of smart aerogel can produce 17 liters (or about 4.5 gallons) of water in a day.
-When there is a lot of sunshine, the aerogel can further boost the water release by transitioning to a complete water-hating state.
-The smart aerogel has produced some really impressive results thus far.
+When there is a lot of sunshine, the aerogel can further boost the water release.
+The smart gel has produced some really impressive results thus far.
 Overall, 95% of the water vapor that goes into the aerogel comes out as water.
 Further, in laboratory tests, the aerogel produced water non-stop for months on end.
-When tested by the World Health Organization, the water produced by the smart aerogel was found to meet their standards for drinking water.
+When tested by the World Health Organization, the water produced by the smart gel was found to meet their standards for drinking water.

-The NUS researchers announced their creation in the publication Science Advances on October 16, 2020.
-Currently, the researchers are looking for industry partners to scale up for both industrial and domestic use.
-When commenting on the importance of the technology, Professor Ho, one of the researchers involved said, “Given that atmospheric water is continuously replenished by the global hydrological cycle, our invention offers a promising solution for achieving sustainable freshwater production in a variety of climatic conditions, at minimal energy cost.”
+Professor Ho, one of the researchers involved said, “Given that atmospheric water is continuously replenished by the global hydrological cycle, our invention offers a promising solution for achieving sustainable freshwater production in a variety of climatic conditions, with a minimal energy cost.”

 What Does This Technology Mean for the Battle Against the Water Crisis?